daomtthuan/cloud-aws-study-project-3/Classroom_Project_Instructions/Part_0_Prerequisites_and_Getting_Started.md

 - Refactor the monolith application to microservices
 - Set up each microservice to be run in its own Docker container
-- Set up a Travis CI pipeline to push images to DockerHub
+- Set up a Circle CI pipeline to push images to DockerHub
 - Deploy the DockerHub images to the Kubernetes cluster

 # Local Prerequisites